 - (2) Notwithstanding subdivision (b), "payrate" for state members means the average monthly remuneration paid in cash out of funds paid by the employer to similarly situated members of the same group or class of employment, pursuant to publicly available pay schedules, in payment for the member's services or for time during which the member is excused from work because of holidays, sick leave, vacation, compensating time off, or leave of absence.
-"Payrate" for state members shall include: - (A) An amount deducted from a member's salary for any of the following: - (i) Participation in a deferred compensation plan established pursuant to Chapter 4 (commencing with Section 19993) of Part 2.6. - (ii) Payment for participation in a retirement plan that meets the requirements of Section 401(k) of Title 26 of the United States Code - (iii) Payment into a money purchase pension plan and trust that meets the requirements of Section 401(a) of Title 26 of the United States Code. - (iv) Participation in a flexible benefits program. - (B) A payment in cash by the member's employer to one other than an employee for the purpose of purchasing an annuity contract for a member under an annuity plan that meets the requirements of Section 403(b) of Title 26 of the United States Code. - (C) Employer "pick up" of member contributions that meets the requirements of Section 414(h)(2) of Title 26 of the United States Code. - (D) Disability or workers' compensation payments to safety members in accordance with Section 4800 of the Labor Code.
+"Payrate" for state members shall include: - (A) An amount deducted from a member's salary for any of the following: - (i) Participation in a deferred compensation plan established pursuant to Chapter 4 (commencing with Section 19993) of Part 2.6. - (ii) Payment for participation in a retirement plan that meets the requirements of Section 401(k) of Title 26 of the United States Code. - (iii) Payment into a money purchase pension plan and trust that meets the requirements of Section 401(a) of Title 26 of the United States Code. - (iv) Participation in a flexible benefits program. - (B) A payment in cash by the member's employer to one other than an employee for the purpose of purchasing an annuity contract for a member under an annuity plan that meets the requirements of Section 403(b) of Title 26 of the United States Code. - (C) Employer "pick up" of member contributions that meets the requirements of Section 414(h)(2) of Title 26 of the United States Code. - (D) Disability or workers' compensation payments to safety members in accordance with Section 4800 of the Labor Code. - (E) Temporary industrial disability payments pursuant to Article 4 (commencing with Section 19869) of Chapter 2.5 of Part 2.6.

--21- SB 1425
+-21 - SB 1425